light_mode

 International Conference on Learning Representations (ICLR), 2026

-We train a deep RL policy to navigate a learned vision-language embedding space, structured as a potential field of successes and failures, to efficiently diagnose vulnerabilities in manipulation policies without costly real-world trials.
+RoboMD trains a deep reinforcement learning policy to navigate a vision-language embedding space, structured as a potential field of successes and failures, to discover vulnerabilities in robot manipulation policies without real-world trials — up to 23% more unique vulnerabilities than vision-language baselines.

 PAC Bench: Do Foundation Models Understand Prerequisites for Executing Manipulation Policies?